June 14, 2018

 PHADE can be used in places such as at a museum, where visitors can receive messages with information about the artifacts or exhibits they are viewing.
 The technology also could be implemented in shopping malls to provide consumers with digital product information or coupons.
 In a similar way, PHADE could be valuable for new store prototypes such as Amazon Go, which uses phone technology instead of traditional checkout registers.

-“PHADE may also be used by government agencies to enhance public safety,” Cao says.
+“PHADE may also be used by government agencies to enhance public safety,” Cao said.
 “For example, the government can deploy cameras in high-crime or high-accident areas and warn specific users about potential threats, such as suspicious followers.”

 The work appears in the June issue of Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT), a premier journal for research relevant to the post-PC era, and will be presented during a conference in October in Singapore.